-Kicheche Valley is a permanent tented property, and like its sister camps, Kicheche Laikipia, Kicheche Mara & Kicheche Bush Camp, its small size guarantees superb service – a big thumbs-up from YZ!
+Kicheche Valley is a permanent tented property, and like its sister camps, Kicheche Laikipia, Kicheche Mara, and Kicheche Bush Camp, its small size guarantees superb service – a big thumbs-up from YZ!
 It has won a few safari awards, including a TripAdvisor Certificate of Excellence!
-We recommend it for all travellers to this beautiful part of Kenya.
+We recommend it for all travelers to this beautiful part of Kenya.

 ACCESS & LOCATION:

 Kicheche Valley is set on the eastern side of the 50,000-hectare Mara Naboisho Conservancy, within a remote wooded valley.